shapiroj18/phishjams-backend/README.md

 * Run `docker-compose up --build` to start the web server, celery, flower and redis.
   * Access web server at `http://0.0.0.0:5000/`
   * Access flower at `http://localhost:5555/`
 * You need to start `ngrok` for a local environment.
 Download from the [website](https://ngrok.com/download) and follow their instructions for getting started.
-Then run `ngrok http 8443` and copy and paste the https url as a webhook to Twilio, etc (make sure route is included in webhook url)
+Then run `ngrok http 8443` and copy and paste the https url as a webhook to Telegram, etc (make sure route is included in webhook url)
 * Start celery locally with `celery -A app.celery_tasks.celery worker --loglevel=INFO` once you have installed redis (`brew install redis`) and started `redis-server`.
 You can check if the redis server is running with `redis-cli ping` (you should get back `PONG`).
 Start celery beat locally with `celery -A app.celery_tasks.celery beat --loglevel=INFO`.
 You can start both the celery worker and beat with `celery worker -A app.celery_tasks.celery --beat --loglevel=info`.
 Run `flower` with `flower -A app.celery_tasks.celery --port=5555`
 * Postgres can be installed and run via [this page](https://wiki.postgresql.org/wiki/Homebrew).
 Make sure your databases are defined in your `.env`.
   * `psql postgres`